Sustaining Survival Instincts In A Pandemic

 The reality is that the fight against COVID-19 is going to be continuous.
 This will likely play out as a relaxation in places, and perhaps increased interventions again to control the spikes.

 Some top scientists and government officials are not advising a return to total lockdown.
-However, their focus is coping with the trauma of COVID-19 spikes by suppressing infection and mortality on one hand.
+However, their focus is on coping with the trauma of COVID-19 spikes by suppressing infection and mortality on one hand.
 While introducing effective interventions in physical and mental health traumas, on the other.
 This having been said, the unpopular truth is that in the absence of an effective vaccine at the moment,

 There will be no return to the ‘old normal’ for the foreseeable future.
 WHO Director-General, Dr. Tedros Adhanom Ghebreyesus, July 13, 2020